IBM-Bluemix-Docs/compare-and-comply/deploy.md

 # Deploying the service
 {: #install}

 Before you install the {{site.data.keyword.cnc_long}} Helm chart as described in the Helm chart's `README.md` file, you might need to perform additional deployment steps.
+You need to perform these steps only if you are deploying {{site.data.keyword.cnc_long}} version 1.0.3 or earlier.
+These steps do not apply if you are deploying {{site.data.keyword.cnc_long}} version 1.0.4 or later.

 ## Default system values
 {: #sys_vals}